kurko/ember-indexeddb-adapter/README.md

 Run `rackup` in your terminal (make sure you have Ruby installed).
 Then visit `http://localhost:9292` in your browser.

-Note: PhantomJS (1.9.3) doesn't support IndexedDB.
+Please, disregard Travis CI for now because PhantomJS (1.9.3) doesn't support IndexedDB.
 IndexedDBShim.js doesn't work on it either, so I'm running tests only in the browser for now.
 Once version 2 is here, just use `phantomjs tests/runner.js tests/index.html` in your terminal.